Select Page

 1. East Germany

-East Germany, formally known as the German Democratic Republic (GDR), was a socialist state established in the eastern part of Germany after World War II.
-It existed from 1949 until the fall of the Berlin Wall in 1989.
-The GDR was heavily influenced by the Soviet Union and implemented a command economy and a single-party government.
+East Germany, also known as the German Democratic Republic –GDR, was a socialist country located in the eastern part of Germany after the Second World War.
+It was in force from the time it was created in 1949 to the political division that began to dissolve with the Berlin Wall in 1989.
+The GDR was firmly under the Soviet sphere of influence In political terms it had a command economic system and a one-party system of governance.

 1.1 Life in East Germany

-The Berlin Wall was a physical barrier separating East and West Berlin from 1961 to 1989.
-It was built by the GDR to prevent its citizens from fleeing to the democratic West.
-The wall consisted of concrete segments, watchtowers, and a heavily guarded “death strip” in between.
+The subject of the work is about the Wall – the physical division between East and West Berlin from 1961-1989.
+It was constructed by the GDR in order to stop their population from migrating to the liberal West.
+The wall was made of concrete blocks and trenches, watch towers and a narrow “death strip” in between.

 2.1 Construction and Purpose